No. 15 Group RAF: Early War

-The following year, in August 1940, the headquarters moved to Egg Buckland Keep, and a final move in early 1941 saw it transfer to Derby House, Liverpool.
+The following year, in August 1940, the headquarters moved to Egg Buckland Keep, and a final move in early 1941 saw it transfer to Derby House, Liverpool, co-located with the Navy's Commander-in-Chief, Western Approaches.
 Its squadrons provided support and convoy escorts, maritime reconnaissance and anti-submarine warfare in the South West, Western Approaches and the Irish Sea.
 Air Vice-Marshal James Robb was appointed Air Officer Commanding, replacing Air Commodore Rey Griffith Parry, on 23 February 1941.